lilyosah/tech-knowledgebase/Human-Computer-Interaction/Contextual Inquiry.md

 - Stick to your focus and share your focus with them - ignore details that are not relevant but pursue anything that surprises you

 - You should end up with 10-20 pages of handwritten notes

+### Ending the interview
+Leave background for last
+- Least important
+Use a questionnaire
+Ask for suggestions, last thoughts, things we did not discuss **Thank them** and provide contact details if they have any questions

 ## Hierarchy of Competence
 Competence